gilgameshjw/hydejack-starter-kit/WORK/README.md

 #### Fuzzy retrieval

-High dimensional computing and encoding has been used to model and retrieve matching GPS trajectories, text snippet and medical data.
+High dimensional computing and encoding was used to model and retrieve matching GPS trajectories, text snippet and medical data.